-Important Note: If a BSA Annual Health and Medical Record indicates that an individual must have an inhaler, Epi-Pen or similar medical device, the camper must always carry the required item with them.
+Important Note: If a BSA Annual Health and Medical Record indicates that an individual must have an inhaler, Epi-Pen or similar medical device, the camper must carry the required item with him at all times.
 This information should also be made known to the leaders of that Scouter and the health officer.